-Casale Ubertino is situated in the Sabine Hills and offers splendid views from both the patio and swimming pool.
-The casale is surrounded by wonderful gardens that are laid out as parco naturale with a huge variety of trees, shrubs, plants and flowers.
+Casale Upupa is situated in the Sabine Hills and offers splendid views from both the patio and swimming pool.
+This holiday house in Lazio is surrounded by wonderful gardens that are laid out as parco naturale with a huge variety of trees, shrubs, plants and flowers.

 The casale is built from local stone and traditional materials have been incorporated, such as ancient roofing tiles, chestnut beams, doors, window frames and shutters.

 Furthermore, a great deal of attention has been given to the finishing.
 The walls have been decorated using an ancient stucco romano technique, and each room has a different colour.
 The kitchen fittings are made of wood painted in traditional green, surrounded by hand-made Neapolitan tiles.

 In the upper part of the property is another house where the owners are living, with private pool and garden, which is also rented but in no way affects your privacy.

 Casale Upupa is situated in the heart of the rolling Sabina region.
 This is a region where time has stood still, a part of Italy still to be discovered.
 The Sabina landscape is characterised by the many castles crowning the hills.
 The rich cultural and historical heritage is reflected in the architecture, the decorations and the frescos.
 The castles are surrounded by medieval villages famous for their architectural value (Tarano, Montasola, Casperia, Roccantica, Collevecchio).
 Traces of a centuries-old culture can also be found in the Franciscan shrines, of which there are so many that this area is sometimes referred to as “The second home of St Francis”.
 Just as important are the abbeys and monasteries; Abbazia di Farfa and the Santuario di Vescovio are particularly worth a visit.